ArundhatiApte/luhn-numbers/README.md

 * returns number in a сharacter representation

 Create a number, that is valid by the Luhn algorithm, by the specified template.
-If the template is less than 1 in length or contains characters other than digits, then the method throws `IllegalArgumentException`.
+If the template is less than 1 in length or contains characters other than digits or does not contain any `'x'` character, then the method throws `IllegalArgumentException`.

 ## Build and install